 - Breakfast is served.

-- Cooking Class 4 followed by farewell lunch or dinner.
+- Cooking Class 4.
 Step into the kitchen for your last hands-on cooking class, where by now, you will be cooking like a pro.
 Get ready to prepare antipasto, pasta, main course and dessert.
-Everyone eats the foods prepared in class.
+Everyone enjoys the foods that were prepared in class.
 Toast with a red or white wine, (additional wines and drinks available at a surcharge) and top it off with a sweet dessert.

 - Make sure to exchange addresses and emails with all the wonderful Renaissance Women you have met!
 Time for last minute shopping too!